Consensys/doc.goquorum/docs/reference/cli-syntax.md

 Mechanism used to refresh the token.
 Possible values:

-* `none` - Developer mode
+* `none` - Developer mode.
+The token is not refreshed.
-* `external` - A new token must be injected via the qlight RPC API
+* `external` - You must update the refreshed token in the running qlight client process by invoking the `qlight.setCurrentToken` RPC API.
-* `client-security-plugin` - The client security plugin must be deployed/configured
+* `client-security-plugin` - You must deploy the client security plugin, which periodically refreshes the access token.

 ### `qlight.client.token.value`